 Why is Gas Locking of a Sucker Rod Pump So Detrimental to Production?

 When a pump gas locks, the area in the pump barrel below the plunger contains mainly gas – and gas is a compressible fluid where oil is not.
 In this scenario, the hydrostatic pressure of the column of fluid and gas above the traveling valve of the plunger is greater than the compressed pressure of the gas below the plunger in the barrel of the pump.
 Therefore, on the downstroke, all that happens within the pump is gas compression and expansion.

 Effectively, on the upstroke you have gas expansion, and on the downstroke you have gas compression.
 In both instances, the traveling valve ball remains on its seat with no new entry of oil into the pump on the downstroke, and subsequently, no new fluid produced into the tubing and displaced to the surface as production.
 Essentially the pump jack on the surface is just going up and down without any fluid produced to the tanks.

-How Does the Slimline® Tubing Anchor Aid in the Reduction or Elimination of Sucker Rod Pump Gas Locking?
+How Does the Slimline® Tubing Anchor Aid in the Reduction of Sucker Rod Pump Gas Locking?

 When produced fluid and gas enters the casing from the reservoir via the perforations below the pump, it exhibits a pressure drop that causes gas to break out of the solution and rise towards the surface in the casing.
 With the increased flow area of the Slimline® design between the anchor OD and the casing ID (+244% over the standard anchor), the gas is able to be produced up the casing / tubing annulus rather than through the sucker rod pump where it creates the problems mentioned above.
 The standard tubing anchor catcher is a “choke-point,” causing restrictive turbulent flow.
 In contrast, the Slimline® from TechTAC®, with its tapered design and smaller diameter, allows for a laminar flowpath.